 A little bit about me…

 I spent my younger years in Charlestown, Boston, Mass.
-A white Irish community, where I attended St.Mary’s Catholic Church.
-My neighbor Roland was a Native American healer and tribal spiritual leader who had after losing his daughter to starvation on the reservation, chose to be a second Father to me.
+A white Irish community, where I attended St. Mary’s Catholic Church.
+My neighbor Roland was a Native American healer and tribal spiritual leader who is close to be a second Father to me.
 I was very blessed to have his guidance and his knowledge in my life for as long as I had it.
 He like my Grand Father made a huge impact in my future self.
 From both of them I learned that I could do anything I set my mind to and I have learned over the years not to back down and to enjoy a life full of passion and knowledge.

 I have a great feel for historical places.
 I grew up in a 300 year old haunted house that had been once part of the great fire of Charleston.
 My dad even has pictures of me helping him to tear out the walls when I was just three years old.
 There was a lot of history in those old plaster walls and I can tell you that at the tender age of three I loved every minute of it and wanted more.
 My dad though out the first 12 years of my life helped me to become the kind of person that could fix my own stuff and by the time I went to middle school I was convinced I could make almost anything from wood or metal.
 Back then of course, in the 70’s girls did not work in wood or metal shop, but I made a another first time event and convinced a very reluctant teacher to let me take the entrance test the boys were taking and that if I passed I would be allowed to attend.
 I took the test and aced it, did better than any of the boys I was up against.
 In reality I am a powerful force when put in motion.
 Outside of school I was also a mover and a shaker and by fifth grade had my first piece of poetry published and had changed the world and future for a whole bunch of kids when because on my insistence the Boy’s Club of Boston became coed, no really look it up.

-I grew up with a need to gain as much knowledge as I could and when not visiting Roland, being in school, hanging out with Grandpa (Andrew L. Brown) I could often be found as a child hanging out in the town history museums or climbing the Bunker Hill monument, which I did each day for many years.
+I grew up with a need to gain as much knowledge as I could and when not visiting Roland, being in school, hanging out with Grand Father (Andrew L. Brown) I could often be found as a child hanging out in the town history museums or climbing the Bunker Hill monument, which I did each day for many years.
 I had a life few people could imagine and often felt as though I lived between two worlds.
 Growing up in Boston gave me a perspective of art and of philanthropy that have followed me and my life path always.

 To this day much of my photographic art details an almost lost history of buildings, barns and farms of by gone days.
 I think of it as an honor to be able to save record of these building and homesteads for a future time.
 For if we forget history we forget ourselves.